The three breweries of St Gall Abbey and beer in Carolingian times.

 This whole dossier is imbued with the atmosphere of a Western Europe in the midst of an economic and political boom that also stimulated brewing.
 We will be led to question the respective roles of the laity and the monks in the growth of the European brewing.
 What was the actual part played by the abbeys?
 Were the monks true innovators in this technical field as literature often repeats?

-Under the Carolingians, an abbey was not only a shelter for those who wished to pray.
-An abbey also welcomed the mighty of this world.
-Equipping it with a hostelry, including kitchen, brewery, bakery, cellar, cowshed and stable was part of a political plan.
-Endowed with huge material advantages, abbeys were socio-economic and political power hubs in the Carolingian world.
-More than the palaces, the abbeys ensured a territorial meshing and a day-to-day political oversight of the vast Carolingian empire.
-The brewing facilities inside or around an abbey were not just a convenience for the nuns or the monks.
+Under the Carolingians, abbeys were not only refuges for those who prayed.
+They also welcomed the mighty of this world.
+Equipping them with lodgings, kitchens, breweries, bakeries, cellars and stables was part of a political plan.
+With considerable material advantages, Benedictine abbeys were socio-economic hubs and centres of political power in the Carolingian world.
+More than palaces or provincial courts, sometimes rebellious, abbeys ensured the territorial networking and political control of the vast Carolingian empire.

 ----